How to Tell When Two Naps Are No Longer Appropriate

 The period from 12 to 18 months is one of the most complex for sleep, combining a major nap transition with a developmental regression and the emergen...

-The move from three naps to two is one of the first of several nap schedule transitions in the first two years of life.
-It can happen smoothly or it c...
+The move from 3 naps to 2 is the first of several nap transitions in the first 2 years.
+Done well, it is mildly annoying for a couple of weeks.
+Done p...